patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/spinner/spinner.md

 section: components
 ---

-**Spinners** are used to indicate to users that an action is in progress.
-For actions that may take a long time use a [Progress Bar](/components/progress) in place of a Spinner.
+A **spinner** is used to indicate to users that an action is in progress.
+For actions that may take a long time, use a [progress bar](/components/progress) instead.

 ## Usage